tbernacchi/k8s-gateway-api/README.md

 ### WIP

 - [ ] I just want to create HTTPRoute on the output of the ingress2gateway conversion, not the Gateway resource.
+(Kong tool);
+- [ ] Put ["---"] on the output of ingress manifests on `source_dir/ingress-manifests` directory.

 ### References